arl/dirtree/README.md

 ### Ignore files

-The `dirtree.Ignore` option allows to pass global patterns to ignore certain files/directories.
+The `dirtree.Ignore` option allows to ignore files matching a pattern.
+The path relative to the chosen root is matched against the pattern.
+Ignore follows the syntax used and described with the `filepath.Match` function.
+Before checking if it matches a pattern, a path is first converted to its slash ('/') based version, to ensure cross-platform consistency of the dirtree package.

-To ignore multiple patterns, simply pass the `Ignore` option multiple times, with different patterns.
+`dirtree.Ignore` can be provided multiple times to ignore multiple patterns.
+A file is ignored from the listing as long as at it matches at least one `dirtree.Ignore` pattern.
+Also, `dirtree.Ignore` has precedence over `dirtree.Match`.

 The pattern syntax is that of [filepath.Match](https://pkg.go.dev/path/filepath#Match):
 ```